drieslab/Giotto/README.md

     dimensions reduction, … ?
   - [How to add metadata and subset a Giotto object?](./inst/faqs/metadata_and_subset/metadata_and_subset_VC.md)
+  - [How to create global instructions and show or save your created plots?](./inst/faqs/instructions_and_plotting/instructions_and_plotting.md)
   - How to test and store multiple parameters or analyses?
   - …